-Rowe earned a bachelor's degree in English and American literature from Carleton College and a master's and a Ph.D. in English and American literature from Harvard.
+Rowe holds a bachelor's degree from Carleton College and a master's and a Ph.D. from Harvard University.
 She has completed graduate work in Cinema and Media Studies at New York University's Tisch School of the Arts.
-Her areas of research and scholarship include Shakespeare, Milton, Spenser, Medieval and Renaissance drama and media history.
+Her areas of research and scholarship include Shakespeare, Milton, Renaissance drama and media history.

-Rowe serves on Harvard's Board of Overseers' Visiting Committee of the Library, and the Executive Committee of the American Council of Learned Societies.
-She has served as a trustee for the Shakespeare Association of America and has held memberships and other service positions in the Modern Language Association, International Shakespeare Association and Society for Cinema and Media Studies.
+Dr. Rowe is a past president of the Shakespeare Association of America.
+She served on Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
+She has held various scholarly memberships as well as service positions in the Modern Language Association and the American Council of Learned Societies.

-Rowe shares her love of Ultimate with her spouse, Bruce Jacobson.
+Rowe shares her love of Ultimate with her spouse, Bruce Jacobson, William & Mary's First Gentleman.
 They have two adult children, Daniel and Beah.